XZhangTX/PINN-for-SOH-Estimation/README.md

 # PINN-for-SOH-Estimation
-A item for Estimation using physical model based on PINN
+A project for Estimation using physical model based on PINN